nicsure/TDH3Flash/README.md

 # Multi platform firmware flasher for the TIDRADIO TD-H3

 This is a console application.
-On platforms other than Windows you will need the dotnet 8.0 runtime installed.
+You will need the dotnet 8.0 runtime installed for whatever platform you are using.

 To run:
 Windows